14 Realistic Signs You’re in a Healthy Relationship

-I’m not a therapist or relationship expert, but after nearly a decade of marriage, I’m not convinced that your taste in movies or music is necessarily a sign of a healthy relationship or determines whether or not you and your significant other are destined for happily-ever-after or a bad break-up.
+I’m not a therapist or relationship expert, but after nearly a decade of marriage, I’m not convinced that your taste in movies or music is necessarily a sign of a healthy relationship or determines whether or not you and your significant other are destined for happily-ever-after.
 My marriage isn’t perfect, but it’s satisfying and happy and it’s taught me a few things about what keeps long-term partnerships working—in other words, what makes healthy relationships healthy.
 Thankfully, those things have nothing to do with musical preferences or I would have taken my country albums and left my Beatles-loving husband long ago.
 Instead, we’ve figured out how to compromise on music, and other things, and settle in for the long haul.

 Here are a few of those things that I’ve learned do seem to say something about the strength of your union, and can be considered signs of a happy, healthy relationship.

 Relationships thrive when couples can express themselves freely and honestly.
 That means no topic is off-limits, and you both feel heard.
 Consistent communication is vital to building a lasting life together.